BeanedTaco/beanedtaco/README.md

 ## Hello!
 Bonjour! こんにちは! 안녕하세요!

-I'm Danny, a full-stack developer, web designer, and coordinator at many communities.
+I'm Danny, a full-stack developer, web designer, and coordinator in many communities.
 I have skills in JavaScript (Node, Electron, and client-side) and Python.
 I'm also slowly learning Java as well!

 I currently work for [Squared Labs](https://discord.gg/BbRn5AtkvG) as a Senior Developer.
 We create software for the public and conduct cool experiments.